FAQs

 Intellectual Property: Prosecution (Israel)

-Intellectual Property: Prosecution focuses specifically on the prosecution of patents and trademarks, hence it is primarily (but not exclusively) focused on ranking patent and trade mark attorneys.
+Intellectual Property: Prosecution focuses specifically on the prosecution of patents and trade marks, hence it is primarily (but not exclusively) focused on ranking patent and trade mark attorneys.
 All other IP matters should be provided to the main Intellectual Property table.

 IT & Data Protection (Israel)